27escape/App-Basis-ConvertText2/README.md

     Syntax: ct2 [options] filename

     About:  Convert my modified markdown text files into other formats, by default will create HTML in same directory as the input file, will only process .md files.
-    If there is no output option used the output will be to file of same name as the input filename but  with an extension (if provided) from the document, use format: keyword (pdf html doc).
+        If there is no output option used the output will be to file of same name
+        as the input filename but with an extension (if provided) from the document, use format: keyword (pdf html doc).

     [options]
         -h, -?, --help        Show help
         -c, --clean           Clean up the cache before use -e, --embed           Embed images into HTML, do not use this if converting to doc/odt
         -o, --output          Filename to store the output as, extension will control conversion
         -p, --prince          Convert to PDF using princexml, can handle embedded images
+        --templates           list available templates
-        -s, --template        name of template to use -v, --verbose         verbose mode
+        -t, --template        name of template to use -v, --verbose         verbose mode
         -w, --wkhtmltopdf     Convert to PDF using wkhtmltopdf, can handle embedded images

+On the first time you run **ct2** a default template will be created in **~/.ct2/templates/default/template.html**, a config file to accompany this will be created in *~/.ct2/templates/default/template.html**

+Create new templates in *~/.ct2/templates*, one directory for each template, follow the example in the default directory.
 If you are creating HTML documents to send out in emails or share in other ways, and use locally referenced images, then it is best to make use of the **--embed** option to pack these images into the HTML file.

 If you are using [PrinceXML] remember that it is only free for non-commercial use, it also adds a purple **P** to the top right of the first page of your document, though this does not appear when you print out the document.